postsharp/Metalama.Documentation/conceptual/Aspects/advising/advising-concepts.md

 # Transforming Code: Concepts

-Aspects can transform the target code by providing one or many _advices_.
-Advices are primitive transformations of code.
-Advices are safely composable: several aspects that do not know about each other can add advice to the same declaration.
+Aspects can transform the target code by providing _advice_.
+Advice are primitive transformations of code.
+Advice are safely composable: several aspects that do not know about each other can add advice to the same declaration.

 There are two ways to add advice: _declaratively_ and _imperatively_.